-Over the years, the University of London has accrued over 300 items designated as ‘artworks’, held mainly at the central University generally and within the Institute of Classical Studies, the Institute of Commonwealth Studies, the Institute of Advanced Legal Studies, the Warburg Institute and Senate House Library.
+Over 300 items designated as ‘artworks’, held mainly at the central University generally and within the Institute of Classical Studies, the Institute of Commonwealth Studies, the Institute of Advanced Legal Studies, the Warburg Institute, and Senate House Library.
 Most of these are paintings or other pictures.
 There are also some pieces of bronze and marble sculpture, items of furniture, and other artefacts, from antique vases, a luristan bronze pin from about the ninth to the seventh century BC, and Roman marble altars to a twentieth-century panel from a train engine.

 Much of the art pertains to the working of the University and is a visual testimony to its history: portraits of Vice-Chancellors and Chancellors, regularly commissioned; portraits of other significant figures in the running of the University, such as William Benjamin Carpenter (Registrar, 1856-1879).
 Models of Senate House, academic robes worn on ceremonial occasions, and trophies awarded for University sports fall into this category.
 Some University donors are represented, such as Sir Edwin Durning-Lawrence (1837-1914) and Sir Louis Sterling (1879-1958), whose book collections, including such treasures as the first four Shakespeare folios, works printed by William Caxton, and the first edition of the King James Bible, enrich Senate House Library.